chef-boneyard/chef-rfc/new/server-api-versioning.md

   server MUST respond with an HTTP 406 with `application/json` body specified below.
 * ... greater than the current maximum Version supported, the server MUST respond with an HTTP 406 and an `application/json` body specified below.
-* ... of a value other than a valid version, `current`, `stable`, or `next`, the server MUST respond with an HTTP 406 and the body specified below.
+  * ... of a value other than a valid version, the server MUST respond with an HTTP 406 and the body specified below.

 If `$version` is valid or is not specified, the API response will contain the headers: